Chart Color Schemes

 Educational outcomes in Port Macquarie Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges with university qualification rates at 17.3%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications at 2.3% and graduate diplomas at 2.2%.
-Trade and technical skills are prominent, with 46.4% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.9% and certificates at 34.5%.
+The area's university qualification rate is 17.3%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications (2.3%) and graduate diplomas (2.2%).
+Vocational credentials are prominent, with 46.4% of residents aged 15+ holding such qualifications - advanced diplomas at 11.9% and certificates at 34.5%.

 Frequently Asked Questions - Education